 Rapid Response Vaccines Against Emerging or Re-Emerging Viruses (RFT-539)

-Scientists at NDSU have developed a novel method for producing an inactivated virus by selectively destroying the RNA of an RNA virus while maintaining the integrity of the viral membrane.
-Then method has been demonstrated for porcine epidemic diarrhea virus (PEDV).
+Scientists at NDSU have developed a novel method for producing viral vaccines by selectively destroying the genetic material while maintaining the structural integrity.
+The method has the combined advantages of inactivated and attenuated vaccines.
+The method has been demonstrated as effective for porcine epidemic diarrhea virus (PEDV) but is applicable to other viruses.
 PEDV emerged in the U.S in 2013 and spread rapidly to all the major swine production states.
 In 2014, PEDV was responsible for the death of a quarter of the U.S. swine population, leading to an industry loss of $540 million in 10 months.
-After pigs were vaccinated, no virus was detected in the fecal matter at necropsy or after the primary vaccination and boosters, indicating that both vaccines viruses were not amplified or shed in vaccinated animals.
-Similarly, no microscopic or IHC lesions were detected in these pigs in intestinal, heart, spleen and lung tissues.
-Therefore, both vaccine development approaches were safe and induced no side effects.
-(Figure shows our Vaccine 2 vs. another Vaccine 1 and control).
+In pigs that were administered the experimental vaccine and challenged with virulent virus, the challenge virus was not detected in fecal matter, indicating 100% protection in the vaccinated 3-week-old pigs (Figure shows antibody responses, viral loads and protection against microscopic lesions by our vaccine compared to unvaccinated animals).
+Similarly, no microscopic or IHC lesions were detected in vaccinated pigs in intestinal, heart, spleen and lung tissues.
+Therefore, the vaccine development approach was both safe and highly effective.

-- Allows rapid preparation of a vaccine to a new outbreak or a mutated membrane strain of virus
+- Allows rapid preparation of a vaccine within weeks, in response to a new outbreak or a mutated strain of virus

-- Improves maintenance of the original integrity of the viral membrane so solicited antibodies from the inactivated virus will be more effective against the active virus
+- Maintains integrity of the viral structure so antibodies elicited from vaccination will be more effective against the contemporary virus

-- Allows complete destruction of the genetic material of the virus and inactivation of its infectious capability
+- Allows destruction of the genetic material of the virus, diminishing its infectious capability

 This technology is patent pending with fully preserved US patent rights and is available for licensing/partnering opportunities.